-- Development of last-longer and suitable for reuse, repair, and recycling products.
+- Development of last-longer and suitable for reuse, repair, and recycling products, incl. purchase of relevant technological equipment.
 Recyclable designs should be comprehensive by keeping the recycling infrastructure in mind.
-Regulators should match recycling quotas (e.g., EU recycling rate of 75% of packaging waste by 2030) to regional capacities and plan the expansion of the recycling streams in coordination with those quotas. - Improvement of technological infrastructure of selected sectors to meet circularity objectives.
-The sectors will be identified before the application stage to account for more - Development of new business models based on renting and sharing goods and services (the so-called product-as-service models); - Development of circular business models to favor the establishment of regional close-loop value chain by employing B2B, B2C and C2C models of cooperation; - Development of circular biobased business models, solutions and product; - Supporting measures for knowledge sharing, design methodology, innovation labs/hubs, clustering as approaches to promote circular products and circular production processes; - Development of regional certification practices that reward regional products based on their different sustainability performance, environmental impact and circularity potential.
+Regulators should match recycling quotas (e.g., EU recycling rate of 75% of packaging waste by 2030) to regional capacities and plan the expansion of the recycling streams in coordination with those quotas.

+- Development of new business models based on renting and sharing goods and services (the so-called product-as-service models);

+- Development of circular business models to favour the establishment of regional close-loop value chain by employing B2B, B2C and C2C models of cooperation;

+- Development of circular biobased business models, solutions and product;

+- Supporting measures for knowledge sharing, design methodology, innovation labs/hubs, clustering as approaches to promote circular products and circular production processes;

+- Development of regional certification practices that reward regional products based on their different sustainability performance, environmental impact and circularity potential.

+The types of actions have been assessed as compatible with the DNSH principle, in the same way as stated beforehand.

-The specific objective envisages direct support for micro, medium and small enterprises from the CBC region, where applicable through the means of Small Project Fund which provides opportunities for simplified application and implementation corresponding to the needs of the enterprises for easy and fast access to support.
+The specific objective envisages direct support for to micro, small and medium-sized enterprises within the meaning of Commission Recommendation 2003/361/EC, where applicable through the means of Small Project Fund which provides opportunities for simplified application and implementation corresponding to the needs of the enterprises for easy and fast access to support.